mjgardner87/breathing_app/README.md

 ## 🔊 Audio

-The app comes **pre-packaged** with all necessary audio files (voice cues and bells).
-No additional setup is required.
+The app comes **pre-packaged** with all necessary audio files.
+Breathing guidance now uses soft inhale/exhale textures instead of repeated spoken prompts, while the remaining cues stay voiced for clarity.

 **Included Sounds:**
+- Ambient breath textures: Inhale, Exhale.
-- Voice guidance: "Breathe in", "Breathe out", "Hold", "Recovery breath", "Release", "Round complete".
+- Voice guidance: "Hold", "Recovery breath", "Release", "Round complete".
 - Minute marker: A gentle bell that plays every 60 seconds during breath holds.

 ### Replacing Default Audio (Optional)
-If you are a developer and want to use different sounds, you can replace the files in the source code before building the app.
+If you are a developer and want to use different sounds, you can replace the files in the source code before building the app or re-run `./generate-audio.sh` to recreate the stock pack.
 See [INSTALL.md](INSTALL.md#replacing-default-audio-optional) for details.

 ## Development